 I used to be such an ignorant Christian.
 I didn’t have a proper basic understanding that not only helped me understand deeper why I believe but WHY JESUS NEEDED TO COME DOWN AS A SAVIOR!
 HOW HIS HAND IS IN EVERYTHING!

 My friend, when you know the truth, it’s incredible.
 It’s supernatural.
 It’s an anchor.
 It’s steadfast.
-When you don’t know the truth, you’ll just be tossed around like waves in an ocean.
+When we don’t know the truth, we are just be tossed around like waves in an ocean.